rajhasani/OverTheWire_Bandit/OverTheWire_Krypton/README.md

 When progressing to the next levels, it is not required you end your current SSH session; you can simply reference localhost, still utilizing port 2231.
 For example:
 **`$ ssh krypton2@localhost -p 2231`**

-### The filenames in this guide directly pertain to the level you are attempting to access.
+### The filenames in this guide directly pertain to the level you are attempting to access, i.e. the intended solution.
 Example: 02_krypton2.md is a guide for which you are currently on krypton1, attempting to access krypton2.

 Syntax for command I/O is as follows: